UPPMAX/programming_formalisms/DevelopmentDesign/README.md

 ### Pair Programming
- A tool for rapid development is the so called Pair Programming where two developers code on the same code simultatiously one as the "Driver" and one as the "Navigator"
+ A tool for rapid development is the so called Pair Programming where two developers code on the same code simultaneously one as the "Driver" and one as the "Navigator"

  ### Design Patterns
   A design pattern is a collection of bestpractises to solve a given design problem.
-Such as window managent on your computer.
-One such pattern is the Model View Control pattern developed by  first introduced in 1979 by computer scientist Trygve Mikkjel Heyerdahl Reenskaug it describes the partition of a system into three components Model(the Data of the system and data interactions), the Controller/Control(the process control flow of the program) and the View(The User interface and external comunications of the program)
+Such as window management on your computer.
+One such pattern is the Model View Control pattern developed by  first introduced in 1979 by computer scientist Trygve Mikkjel Heyerdahl Reenskaug it describes the partition of a system into three components Model(the Data of the system and data interactions), the Controller/Control(the process control flow of the program) and the View(The User interface and external communications of the program)
-  <image src="./img/Model-View-Controller_architectural_pattern.png"><span style="font-size:10px"> [MVC model describing the interactions betwen program interface, control and dat(Model)](https://upload.wikimedia.org/wikipedia/commons/thumb/7/7a/Model-View-Controller_architectural_pattern.svg/2560px-Model-View-Controller_architectural_pattern.svg.png)</span>
+  <image src="./img/Model-View-Controller_architectural_pattern.png"><span style="font-size:10px"> [MVC model describing the interactions between program interface, control and data(Model)](https://upload.wikimedia.org/wikipedia/commons/thumb/7/7a/Model-View-Controller_architectural_pattern.svg/2560px-Model-View-Controller_architectural_pattern.svg.png)</span>
 Some examples of where this pattern has been implemented in modern times are:
 - [Ruby on Rails](https://rubyonrails.org/)
 - [ASP.NET MVC](https://dotnet.microsoft.com/en-us/apps/aspnet/mvc) Microsoft Active Server Pagess in the .NET framework
 - [Laravel](https://laravel.com/) PHP framework
 - [Angular](https://angular.io/) is built using TypeScript
-A good source for learning Design patterns and using as a reference material is [Design Patterns, Elements of Reusable Obejct-Oriented Software by Gamma Et.al 1994](https://libris.kb.se/bib/11947731)
+A good source for learning Design patterns and using as a reference material is [Design Patterns, Elements of Reusable Object-Oriented Software by Gamma Et.al 1994](https://libris.kb.se/bib/11947731)
  <br />
  ### AI assisted programming
-    With the emergence of more complex AI and espceially the use of LLM(Large Language Models) in AI has given us a new development tool in AI assisted coding.
+    With the emergence of more complex AI and especially the use of LLM(Large Language Models) in AI has given us a new development tool in AI assisted coding.
 This may result in high quality coding solutions outside of our current solution space.